xmsec/PhysicsBird/README.md

 ## ver 2.0
 	Based on android studio.
-	developed with Material Design（Just widgets） in 2016.2 use viewpager with tab, botton and edittext. meanwhile use blue theme. remove Umeng feedback and use blog to feedback coding style refreshed.
+	developed with Material Design（Just widgets） from open source libs in 2016.2 use viewpager with tab, botton and edittext.
+Meanwhile contain blue theme. remove Umeng feedback sdk and link to my blog to feedback. coding style refreshed.
     have been uploaded on app store(s), such as 91, 360, Baidu, MeiZu, Tencent and wandoujia platform.
 ## ver 1.0
 	Based on eclipese adt.
+Open source.
 	Simply develped 2015.8
 	Using viewpager(support v4) and adepter with inflator.（inflate views）
 	Exit with double clicking and toast.